ananthuksanthosh/enterprise-office-network-gns3/README.md

 🎓 Conclusion

 This project demonstrates how a secure and scalable enterprise network can be designed using industry-standard networking concepts.
-It integrates routing, NAT, DHCP, and access control mechanisms to achieve both connectivity and security.
+It integrates routing, NAT, DHCP, and access control mechanisms to ensure both connectivity and security.

 ---